j2nullify/ai-git-commit/README.md

 # Ask How CLI

-A CLI that converts natural language to shell commands using Ollama.
+A CLI that converts natural language to shell commands using AWS BedRock.

 ## Installation